-Real-life effects of the COVID-19 crisis
+Real-Life Effects of the COVID-19 Crisis

 When in doubt, it is usually valuable to look for practical examples of those who have faced similar situations as we have just encountered.
 By doing so, we can often spot trends & successful strategies even before they manifest themselves.

-On that note, there are a couple key learnings we can take from several leading chinese brands in how to effectively relate to consumers during this time.
+On that note, there are a couple key learnings we can take from several leading Chinese brands in how to effectively relate to consumers during this time.
 According to a just-released Gartner research, China observed an increase of 20% in overall internet usage.
 Social Networking remained at roughly 32% of the total share of time spent online while mobile gaming experienced a growth of 44%, video consumption increased 14% and access to News and other information sources also increased 14%.

 Brands who were able to shift their marketing efforts online, made use of highly engaging media (i.e. entertaining/informational videos & podcasts), were agile in developing new content and adapting to new platforms/circumstances, focused on delivery options and transparency succeeded.
 These companies were able to play a role in easing people’s concerns and sense of isolation.

 One interesting example of this are Activewear brands and fitness bloggers which have been quick to promote in-home exercise content at a time in which short video Apps TikTok (known as Douyin in China) and Instagram have seen a steep increase in usage.
-Nike has been posting workouts to the platform, and the account counts currently on 781.9K followers and over 3 million likes.
+Nike has been posting workouts to the platform, and the account currently has 781.9K followers and over 3 million likes.

 Adopting the right outreach strategy is without question a necessary measure during a pandemic.
 Marketing is about creating a connection & dialogue between your brand and your customer-base – the way you do that during challenging times matters just as much (or even more) as when circumstances normalize.